 Beth is passionate about making meditation accessible to all by demystifying the subject and helping others develop simple techniques that may ease stress and lead to greater self-awareness and self-compassion.

-Having enjoyed the simple, user-friendly approach of the Meditation & Mindfulness For Beginners Course, Beth completed her teacher training with Melbourne Meditation Centre and is currently teaching classes at our Geelong venue.
+Beth is experienced in facilitating corporate mindfulness training as well as offering workshops and courses to smaller businesses, not-for-profits and schools.
+She completed her teacher training with Melbourne Meditation Centre and is currently teaching classes at our Geelong venue.

 Teacher, St Kilda

 Nick became a mindfulness and meditation teacher as he wanted to help people experience life with a little more calm.
 He is passionate about making meditation accessible, easy and enjoyable.